The Ultimate Babyproofing Checklist

 Secure Rugs

 Once babies start to crawl and even walk, they could slip and fall on rugs.
-Carpet Mill notes that parents can make rugs immovable by placing nonskid rug pads under rugs.
+A good way to avoid mishaps is to make rugs immovable by placing nonskid rug pads underneath them.

 Double-sided carpet tape can also be used to keep down any slight upturns on the edges and corners of the rugs.